-5. Greenish, conchoidal, unctuous, fairly clean clay Inches ر 4.
+5. Greenish, conchoidal, unctuous, fairly clean clay Feet Inches 4.
 Limonite concretions in gray, glauconitic shale 1 3.
-Gray, non-glauconitic shale with buff, fine silty layers ' 2.
+Gray, non-glauconitic shale with buff, fine silty layers - 2.
 Glauconite marl with many Plicatulae and Harpactocarcini 6 1.
 Impure, limonitic limestone with Plicatulae , fucoids, pipes, and large ripple marks in its lower part.
-Total thickness not exposed : Ü B. Section in road ditch along Provencal-Flora road: 5.
-Deeply weathered clay, reddish-brown on surface, yellowish-buff deeper inside, with many white marl nodules of about a quarter inch diameter contains also white concretions with many Harpactocarcini.
+Total thickness not exposed B. Section in road ditch along Provencal-Flora road: 5.
+Deeply weathered clay, reddish-brown on surface, yellowish-buff deeper inside, with many white marl nodules of about a quarter inch diameter: contains also white concretions with many Harpactocarcini .
 Weathers to reddish-brown loamy soil.
-To top of hill where exposure ends at a curve sign : : : 4.
+To top of hill where exposure ends at a curve sign ; 4.
 White to light yellow, marly limestone, weathering into boulders that strew the slopes on both sides of the road 6 3.
-Light buff clay, deeply weathered, with many white chalky lime nodules of about a quarter inch diameter.
+Light buff clay, deeply weathered, with many white chalky lime no- dules of about a quarter inch diameter.
 Lobonutus found here.
 Weathers to black, waxy soil ; 2.
-Line of hard, white limestone concretions about 8 by 16 inches in size These concretions are about 6 feet apart horizontally • 1.
-Thinly laminated shale with silt partings, dove-gray on weathered surface changing to brownish-gray on fresh surface.
-Toward the top this shale carries small lime nodules and weathers to black, waxy soil i C. Section in railroad cut on Indian Mound: 6.
-Light buff, massive, calcareous, indurated fossiliferous, weathered mark grading upward into brown soil .
-7 5.
+Line of hard, white limestone concretions about 8 by 16 inches in size.
+These concretions are about 6 feet apart horizontally 1.
+Thinly laminated shale with silt partings, dove-gray on weathered sur- face changing to brownish-gray on fresh surface.
+Toward the top this shale carries small lime nodules and weathers to black, waxy soil 6 C. Section in railroad cut on Indian Mound: 6.
+Light buff, massive, calcareous, indurated fossiliferous, weathered mar grading upward into brown soil 5.
 Light greenish-gray, glauconite-speckled, massive, sandy, fossiliferous marl; forming a vertical wall.
-A two-inch oyster layer marks the top of this bed 1 4.
-Line of concretions; light greenish gray, finely glauconite-speckled massive, calcareous concretions.
-The largest measures 6 by 17 inches 3.
+A two-inch oyster layer marks the top of this bed ) 4.
+Line of concretions; light greenish gray, finely glauconite-speckled, massive, calcareous concretions.
+The largest measures 6 by 17 inches i 3.
 Poorly bedded, glauconitic, and a little marly sand with scattered fos- sils, light gray on weathered surface, light greenish-gray when fresh.
 This bed is darker grayish-green on its surface higher up on the slope 2.
 Coarse grained, finely glauconite-speckled, friable sand full of the young of Ostrea sellaeformis Conrad.
 Harpactocarcinus found in this bed .
 1 8 1.
 Yellow to gray, massive, clean sand with few irregular limonite streaks and imprints of fossils.
 Fossil shells largely leached.
-Total thickness not exposed, to bottom of cut uncontrol not exposed to bettern of eat =================================== southwest of the type locality.
+Total thickness not exposed, to bottom of cut l , . .
+1.

+These localities are situated respectively 80, 200, and 400 miles air line distance east of the type locality of Harpactocarcinus americanus in Brazos County.
+The writer has had no opportunity to search the Crockett outcrops southwest of the type locality.
 Therefore, no additional localities are known in Texas to the southwest.
 But in Mexico, H. americanus occurs on "Zardo Creek, about 100 meters downstream from No. 108; Eocene; 1920; Coll.
-No. M 115 V" according to M. J. Rathbun.2 This is more than 300 miles air line distance southwest of the type locality in Brazos County.
+No. M 115 V" according to M. J. Rathbun.
+This is more than 300 miles air line distance southwest of the type locality in Brazos County.
 Therefore, the known horizontal range of Harpactocarcinus americanus is more than 750 miles measured along the outcrop of the beds.
 The vertical range of the species in Brazos and Leon Counties, Texas, where the range is known best and also probably greatest, is certainly less than 200 feet.